zooba/zooba.github.io/_posts/2022-12-28-becoming-a-curmudgeon.md

 It's not an easy job, but it's an important job.
 It will make you redundant for that person, but there are plenty more who are still trying to survive on their own.
 It's a job that will influence hundreds of projects, but the gratitude will be all in private.

 Sounds like the perfect job for a curmudgeon.

+<small>(Image blatantly stolen from [this post](https://elizabethstavis.wordpress.com/2013/09/07/shifting-from-curmudgeons-to-readers/) about teaching kids about curmudeons, though I'm betting the image was stolen by them, too.)</small>